 If it’s a situation where you can talk it through, then the relationship can be restored.
 Follow healthy guidelines on how to talk and listen.
 Look for the good that can come out of it.
 God is good and He knows how to redeem situations.
 When you partner with God, you can bring good out of any situation.

-These tips are by no means comprehensive but they will give you some guidance as you seek to forgive.
 Forgiveness, especially of serious offenses, is not easy, and at the same time, it is worth it.
 You trade anguished feelings for peace of mind and heart.
+When you forgive, you give yourself a gift because you set yourself free.

 “Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.”
 Colossians 3:13 (NIV 1984)